 This beautiful cat breed is also known as a longhaired Siamese.
 They might have fluffier, plusher fur than their Siamese cousins but they also produce less Fel D1 than other breeds, making them a better option for allergy sufferers.

 Things you can do to manage your cat allergies

-- Comb or brush your cat regularly – or ask someone less allergic than you to do it.
-Regular coat maintenance means less dander in your home.
+- Comb or brush your cat regularly — or ask someone less allergic than you to do it.
+Regular coat maintenance is an essential part of daily cat care and means less dander in your home.

 - Don’t let your cat sleep on your bed.
-As sad as it might be not to have bedtime kitty cuddles, keeping your furry friend out of the bedroom will help keep the sniffles at bay.
+Many kitties love sleeping in bed with their owners, but if you suffer from allergies this is a no-no. As sad as it might be not to have bedtime kitty cuddles, keeping your furry friend out of the bedroom will help keep the sniffles at bay.